Flags in code

 You can get flags when response is being created.
 Varioqub is fast enough to not slow down your site.
 In this case, you need to:

-Flags can help you implement changes gradually: add one feature, test it, and — if this feature proves effective — roll it out across the entire product.
+You can use flags to implement changes gradually: adding one feature, testing it, and — if this feature proves effective — rolling it out across the entire product.

 To do this, you can assign a property to the selected audience, based on which you will provide a personal discount.